The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Fighter/Rogue

 For players looking to combine the martial prowess of a fighter with the utility and skill of a rogue, the fighter/rogue multiclass build is an excellent option.
 This build allows fighters to add some finesse to their combat style by utilizing the Sneak Attack damage bonus provided by the rogue class.
-Additionally, this build grants access to valuable skills including Acrobatics, Perception, Stealth, and Investigation, which an be used both in and out of combat.
+Additionally, this build grants access to valuable skills including Acrobatics, Perception, Stealth, and Investigation, which can be used both in and out of combat.

 Fighter/Warlock